-The FdA in Payroll Management has 10 out of 15 modules that have an assessment element linked directly to the student's workplace.
+The FdA in Pension Administration and Management has 11 out of 15 modules that have an assessment element linked directly to the student's workplace.
 The assessment criteria are available in the Student Handbook.

-Examination schedules and assignment submission schedules will either be detailed in the Course Handbook for direct entry students, or will be negotiated with the employer alongside release dates for the teaching periods.
+Examination schedules and assignment submission schedules are detailed in the Key Date Schedule on the student web site for direct entry students, or will be negotiated with the employer alongside release dates for the teaching periods.
 The latter applies only where an employer is sponsoring a discrete group of students.
-In this case the agreed schedules will be issued to students pre start as an addendum to the Course Handbook.
+In this case the agreed schedules will be issued to students pre start in a bespoke Key Date Schedule.